About the Network

 Our vision is that all refugees settling in Queensland have access to the right care, at the right time and in the right place to ensure they have the best possible health and well being.

 The Refugee Health Network Queensland builds capacity, partnerships, and facilitate coordination of care across health, settlement agencies, communities, government and non-government sectors.
-The long-term aim is to improve the health and well being of people of refugee backgrounds throughout Queensland.

 - Support regional networks, working and advisory groups

 - Maintain communications, develop and disseminate resources to Network members

 - Represent Queensland on Refugee Health Network of Australia (RHeaNA)